MehmetMHY/cha/README.md

 - Multi-line support; easily copy and paste new lines into the CLI.
 - Generate images using OpenAI's image models.
 - Supports interactive and non-interactive mode for chatting.
-- Advance-Search, using the Brave API, similar to Perplexity AI's search engine.
+- Answer-Search, using the Brave API, similar to Perplexity AI's search engine.
+  - Click [HERE](https://www.youtube.com/watch?v=pTHk5G6TzH4) to see a demo of Answer-Search

 ## Demo